c08oprkiua/eBrew-Godot/README.md

 As well as recreating the original concept, I've also made some minor changes.
 So far, this includes custom background image support (put a `background.png` in the `Userfiles` folder.)
 *Note: This is currently nonfunctional while settings are being implemented

-To run this, download the files into a folder and then then add that folder to your project list in Godot (4.1).
-Compiled version support is currently not functional, but I am going to add it later
+To run this, download the files into a folder and then then add that folder to your project list in Godot (4.1), or run one of the pre-compiled versions present in the releases tab

 # To-do
 add downloading homebrews